mikkrieg/cookies/README.md

 ## Description

-_This webpage provides describes how to cook my fathers favorite cookie recipe.
+_This webpage provides describes how to cook someones favorite cookie recipe.
-Instructions and baking ingredients are provided.
-More recipes by me are linked at the bottom!_
+Instructions and baking ingredients are provided, as well as a picture of the finished product.
+More recipes are linked at the bottom!_

 ## Setup/Installation Requirements

+### Local Machine
 * _Clone this repository to your machine_
 * _Navigate to the top level directory_
 * _Open index.html in you browser_

+### Online
+* _View this webpage on [github pages](https://mikkrieg.github.io/cookies/)!_

 ## Known Bugs